 Low income countries in particular face challenges in collecting systematic data due to lack of electronic systems and shortages of trained staff.
-This Guidance Note recommends that prison systems which do not have one should develop an electronic database for records which will not only improve individual case management but also enable statistical data to be compiled according to a clear methodology.
-At least one staff member of sufficient seniority at headquarters should be responsible for data collection, ideally as part of a unit responsible for statistics and research.
+This Guidance Note recommends that prison systems which do not have one should develop an electronic database for records, which will not only improve individual case management but also enable statistical data to be compiled according to a clear methodology.
+At least one staff member of sufficient seniority at the headquarters of the prison administration or in the relevant government ministry should be responsible for data collection, ideally as part of a unit responsible for statistics and research.

 When statistics are produced, there is a large variation between countries in the extent to which they are published.
-In the 56 Commonwealth countries, prison services in only 13 routinely and proactively make data on the prison population available online.
-Others make headline numbers sporadically available to the media.
+Of the 226 countries for which information is held on ICPR's World Prison Brief website, in only 78 do prison services routinely and proactively make data on the prison population available online.
+Others make headline numbers sporadically available to the media, while a small number do not publish any data.